DerZade/typescript-event-target/README.md

 ### Different Event Types

-Your EventMap can include any type, that extends [`Event`](https://developer.mozilla.org/en-US/docs/Web/API/Event).
+Your EventMap can include [`Event`](https://developer.mozilla.org/en-US/docs/Web/API/Event) as well as any type, that extends [`Event`](https://developer.mozilla.org/en-US/docs/Web/API/Event).
 These can be native Events or even own classes:

 ```ts
 class MyEvent extends Event {